tensorflow/similarity/README.md

 For more information about specific functions, you can [check the API documentation](api/)

+For contributing to the project please check out the [contribution guidelines](CONTRIBUTING.md)

 ### Minimal Example: MNIST similarity

 Here is a bare bones example demonstrating how to train a TensorFlow Similarity model on the MNIST data.
 This example illustrates some of the main components provided by TensorFlow Similarity and how they fit together.
 Please refer to the [hello_world notebook](examples/supervised_hello_world.ipynb) for a more detailed introduction.

 ### Preparing data

 TensorFlow Similarity provides [data samplers](api/TFSimilarity/samplers/), for various dataset types, that balance the batches to ensure smoother training.
 In this example, we are using the multi-shot sampler that integrate directly from the TensorFlow dataset catalog.

 ```python